Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Probabilistic reachable sets using stochastic contraction metrics

 Next, we bound each of the three terms individually.
 Condition~\eqref{eq:CCM_anhiling} ensures that $M^+(s)$ is independent of $w(k)$, which will be crucial when taking the expectation later.
 For the first term, it holds that

 For the second term, we get

 where the first equality used the cyclic property of the trace and the second equality used linearity of the trace operator.
 For the last term, we get

 where the first equality leverages the fact that $M^+(s)$ is independent of $w(k)$ due to~\eqref{eq:CCM_anhiling}.
-In combination, these three bounds yield~\eqref{eq:increm_bounds_2}. \end{proof} Condition~\eqref{eq:CCM_anhiling} can be satisfied by choosing a suitable parametrization of $M(x)$.
-This ensures that the posed conditions~\eqref{eq:CCM_M_bounds}--\eqref{eq:CCM_w} are independent of $w$, which is crucial to enable tractable designs.
+In combination, these three bounds yield~\eqref{eq:increm_bounds_2}. \end{proof} By imposing uniform contraction conditions~\eqref{eq:CCM_all_4} on the Jacobian, Theorem~\ref{thm:CCM} derives bounds on the nonlinear stochastic dynamics~\eqref{eq:sys} without linearization errors, as standard for contraction metrics~\cite{tsukamoto2020robust}.
+Condition~\eqref{eq:CCM_anhiling} restricts the parametrization of $M(x)$.
+Given any matrix $\bar{G}$ that is orthogonal to $G$, Condition~\eqref{eq:CCM_anhiling} is satisfied by choosing $M(x)=\tilde{M}(\bar{G}x)$ with an arbitrarily parametrized matrix $\tilde{M}$.
 In Appendix~\ref{app_CCM}, we provide additional details on the computation of a suitable contraction metric $M$ satisfying~\eqref{eq:CCM_all_4} using linear matrix inequalities (LMIs).
-The following corollary highlights how the result simplifies in the special case of a constant contraction metric $M$. \begin{corollary} Let Assumptions~\ref{asm:disturbance} and \ref{asm:cont_diff} hold.
+The following corollary highlights how the result simplifies in the special case of a constant contraction metric $M$. \begin{corollary} Let Assumptions~\ref{asm:disturbance} and \ref{asm:setup_regularity}\ref{asm:setup_regularity_CCM} hold.
 Suppose there exists a positive definite matrix $M\in\mathbb{R}^{n\times n}$, a contraction rate $\rho\in[0,1)$, and a constant $\bar{w}\geq 0$, such that the following conditions hold for all $x\in\mathbb{R}^n$, $u\in\mathbb{U}$: